,

 Yep, that falls to the TTB too, which subjects flavor extracts to a series of tests to make sure they’re not going to end up the next big thing at high-school post-prom parties across America.

-See also Pure Vanilla Extract
+See also Difference Between Vanilla Extract And Vanilla Essence???

 Which brings us back to the poor souls who drink vanilla extract to get drunk, who probably safely fall outside the common standard for a “reasonable person” by that point.
 Legislation and obscure tax regulations aren’t going to help someone like that, but a good substance-abuse counselor, psychiatrist, or rehab clinic might.